foundations-fall-2016/session4/readme.md

 }
 ```

+Examine the html in the inspector.
+Look for `::before` and `::after`.
 We'll return to the :before and :after pseudo-classes later.

 ##The Branding Header